What Happens When You Don’t Sleep?

 But What If I Can’t Sleep?

-A Common Treatable Disorder
+A Common Treatable Sleep Disorder

 • Obstructive sleep apnea is a disorder where your body cannot breathe correctly because of relaxed tissues that obstruct your breathing passages.
 Often, those who struggle with obstructive sleep apnea snore throughout the night while struggling to breathe.